Ngoc-Quynh-Trang-Le/COS10025_ESP32_BLE/README.md

 ## :page_with_curl: Project Overview

-This project was developed for the **COS10025 – Technology in an Indigenous Context** unit at Swinburne University of Technology.
+This project was developed for the *COS10025 – Technology in an Indigenous Context Project unit* at Swinburne University of Technology.
 It implements a **non-contact digital storytelling system** to respectfully present cultural narratives from Cham heritage, using:

 - **ESP32 BLE beacons** broadcasting artifact identifiers
 - A **Flutter Android app** detecting BLE names and opening linked web stories
-- Online storytelling pages (text, images, audio)
+- Online storytelling pages (text, images, audio) for 2 Cham artifacts:
+  - :one: Tra Kieu Apsara Relief
+  - :two: Tara Bodhisattva Statue

 The solution avoids interaction, pairing, or scanning to align with Cham cultural practices.